zzj-bj/SCHISM_Z/README.md

 2. run the mormalization command: Launch the preprocessing process, then lauch the normalization and specify:
     - The dataset directory (presented below).
 3. During the normalization process, a directory named 'normalized' is created in each subdirectory.
 This is where the normalized images will be stored.If the directory does not exist, it will be created.
 Otherwise, the existing directory will be used.
 When creating the images, any images with the same name will be replaced.
+4. At the end of the normalization process, a new organization for the subdirectories is obtained (see below).

 ---
 ### Training Workflow